jhshi/pelican.plugins.ga_page_view/Readme.rst

 to set up Google API service account.

 Then in Google Analytics, add the email address you created above as an user so that we can access the Google Anaytics API.
+Also make sure you have enabled ``Analytics API`` access for the newly created project.

 At this point, you should have: